pnp/teams-dev-samples/samples/msgext-graph-search-docreview/README.md

 ## Summary

-This sample is a search based messaging extension created using the Teams Yeoman Generator as featured in [this video](https://www.youtube.com/watch?v=S1eANUbqaRs&list=PLR9nK3mnD-OUeDoawdmYJJsTlRHd6p5DB&index=7&t=7s).
-It authenticates against Microsoft Graph and recieves doduments due for review.
+This sample is a search-based messaging extension created using the Teams Yeoman Generator as featured in [this video](https://www.youtube.com/watch?v=S1eANUbqaRs&list=PLR9nK3mnD-OUeDoawdmYJJsTlRHd6p5DB&index=7&t=7s).
+It authenticates against Microsoft Graph and receives documents due for review.

 ![Result: Documents for review](docs/00appFunctionality.png)